mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 Description
 -----------

-This algorithm performs detector diagnostics for the workspace provided by *InputWorkspace*, preferably the raw workspace provided by the *OutputRawWorkspace* property in :ref:`DirectILLCollectData <algm-DirectILLCollectData>`.
+This algorithm performs detector diagnostics and masking.
+It is part of :ref:`ILL's direct geometry data reduction suite <DirectILL>`.
+The diagnostics are calculated using *InputWorkspace* which is preferably the raw workspace provided by the *OutputRawWorkspace* property of :ref:`DirectILLCollectData <algm-DirectILLCollectData>`.
 The output is a mask workspace which can be further fed to :ref:`DirectILLReduction <algm-DirectILLReduction>` to mask the detectors diagnosed as bad.
 Optionally, an instrument specific default mask or a user specified hard mask given by *MaskedDetectors* or *MaskedComponents* can be added to the diagnostics mask.

 A workflow diagram for the diagnostics is shown below:

 .. diagram:: DirectILLDiagnostics-v1_wkflw.dot